Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Conclusion and Discussion

 \section{Conclusion and Discussion}

 \textbf{Conclusion.} We introduce a transformer-like model featuring deep multi-head self-attention, amenable to theoretical characterization within the Bayesian framework.
 Our results unveil the important role of attention paths in accounting for transformers' remarkable performance.
 We demonstrate that, in scenarios involving the interplay of attention paths at finite widths, generalization consistently improves compared to the GP regime, where such interplay is absent.
 Our theory explains this paths interplay in terms of a task-relevant kernel combination mechanism, where the network's total kernel results from the sum of many kernels, specific to pairs of paths, and optimally weighted to improve generalization.
 This mechanism is confirmed by experiments on both synthetic and real-world sequence classification tasks.
+More broadly, our results are relevant to the theory of deep learning, as they provide an example of non-scalar kernel renormalization \citep{li2022globally, zhang2024robust} in a widely adopted architecture such as the transformer, illustrating its importance in accounting for network performance.
+Non-scalar, as opposed to scalar \citep{li2021statistical}, renormalization can affect the network's mean predictor and therefore lead to improved generalization.
+Our work provides a novel interpretation of its benefits in terms of an optimized kernel-task alignment.

-\textbf{Interpretability of our Theory.} We provide interpretability to this mechanism, by relating it to observable structures in the network weights, specifically to their magnitude and correlations.
+\textbf{Interpretability of our Theory.} We provide interpretability to the kernel combination mechanism, by relating it to observable structures in the network weights, specifically to their magnitude and correlations.
 These predicted structures transfer well outside the Bayesian framework, to the weights of networks trained with gradient descent, broadening the applicability of our theory.
-As an example, we show that a trained network can be efficiently reduced in size, by pruning those heads that are deemed less relevant by our theory.
-The large size reduction achieved ($25\%$) appears in line with observations that a few specialized heads are responsible for most of the network performance \citep{voita2019analyzing}.
+As an example, we show that a trained network can be reduced in size with minimal performance loss, by pruning those heads that are deemed less relevant by our theory.
+The large size reduction achieved ($25\%$) appears in line with observations that a few specialized heads are responsible for most of the network performance \citep{voita2019analyzing}, and the proposal of head pruning schemes during training \citep{liu23am}.
 Our theoretical insights may therefore be relevant to the quest for minimalistic and resource-efficient models \citep{touvron2023llama, eldan2023tinystories}.